 This guy has a gun and he can kill me, she thought, Drive girl!
 Drive!

 I should stop and let the police deal with this guy.
-Well worth the risk, right? she thought.
+Well worth the risk, right?

-“Where!” she shrieked, more annoyed than scared.
+“Where?” she shrieked, more annoyed than scared.

-“Straight until I tell you where to go.
+“Straight, until I tell you where to go.
 Now, faster.”

 “Get on the highway,” he said.

 Cloe complied, shaking out of her mind nonetheless.
-She was more so afraid of getting into a car accident than getting shot; the highway was a little more congested than the roads.
+She was more afraid of getting into a car accident than getting shot; the highway was a little more congested than the roads.

 Her passenger must’ve noticed the same thing because he said, “Ride the left shoulder, now.”

-Cloe got onto the left shoulder and floored the accelerator pedal.
-She had to be going 100 miles per hour.
-More?
-She wasn’t sure.
+Cloe got onto the left shoulder and floored it.
+She had to be going one hundred miles per hour.
 She was more concerned about the police cars (all six of them) chasing her, the dangerous mysterious man who was sitting behind her, and the gun pressed against her head.

 Before she could answer her rhetorical question, spurs of gun fire pierced her ears.
-For a second, she was sure the man decided to end her life, especially since the cold metal wasn’t intertwined with her hair anymore.
+For a second, she was sure the man decided to end her life, especially since the barrel wasn’t intertwined with her hair anymore.
 But there was no light, flashes, or anything.
 There was just the road and the loud pop-pop-pop of gunfire.

-“Holy shit!” she yelled.
+“Holy shit,” she screamed.